potocpav/python-concur/concur/troubleshooting.md

 # Troubleshooting

-Here's a list of known issues and their solutions:
+Here's a list of common issues and their solutions:

 **Widget flicker**

 Between any two `yield from _` statements that can return, there must be exactly one `yield` statement.
 If there is none, elements may get duplicated in a frame after triggering an action.
 If there is more than one `yield` statemet, elements may momentarily disappear.

-Most of the time, it is enough to slap a `yield` at the end of each loop ([example](https://github.com/potocpav/python-concur/blob/master/examples/counters.py)).
+Most of the time, it is enough to slap a `yield` at the end of each loop ([example](https://github.com/potocpav/python-concur/blob/master/examples/counters.py#L19)).
 I don't think this bit of syntactic inconvenience can be solved without introducing other quirks.

 **Event congestion**